louridas/stv/README.md

 * `-s SEATS --seats SEATS`

-The number of seats to be elected.
+The number of seats to be filled.

 * `-c CONSTITUENCIES_FILE, --constituencies CONSTITUENCIES_FILE`